 Name (Date of birth) Responsibilities and status within Takeda Business experience End of term Andrew S. Plump, M.D., Ph.D.
-(October 13, 1965) v S. Plump, M.D., Director and President, Director and President, Olivier Bohuon (January 3, 1959) External Director Olivier Bohuon has been an External Director with Takeda since January 2019.
+(October 13, 1965) Director and President, Research and Development Andrew S. Plump, MD., Ph.D., is the President of Research and Development at Takeda.
+Dr. Plump joined Takeda as Chief Medical and Scientific Officer ("CMSO") in 2015.
+In his position, he leads our global research and development organization, where he provides strategic direction and oversight.
+Prior to joining Takeda, Dr. Plump served as Senior Vice President, Research and development at Sanofi, where he was responsible for global research and development at Sanofi, where he was responsible for global research and translational medicine across all therapeutic areas.
+Dr. Plump also spent more than 10 years at Merck in a Clinical Pharmacology group, working on programs in neurodegeneration, immunology, metabolism and infectious diseases.
+Note 1 Olivier Bohuon (January 3, 1959) External Director Olivier Bohuon has been an External Director with Takeda since January 2019.
 Prior to his appointment, Mr. Bohuon was an External Director of Shire.
 Mr. Bohuon currently also holds the position of External Director and Chairman at Majorelle International, External Director at Virbac SA, External Director at AlgoTherapeutix SAS and External Director at Reckitt Benckiser Group plc.
 Mr. Bohuon has previously served as External Director and Chairman at LEO Pharma A/S, Chief Executive Officer of Smith & Nephew plc, Chief Executive Officer and President of Pierre Fabre Group SA and as President of Abbott Pharmaceuticals; a division of US-based Abbott Laboratories.
 He has also held diverse commercial leadership positions at GlaxoSmithKline and its predecessor companies in France.
-Note 1 Ian Clark (August 27, 1960) External Director Ian Clark has been an External Director with Takeda since January 2019.
+Note 1 Jean-Luc Butel (November 8, 1956) External Director Jean-Luc Butel served as External Director and member of the Audit and Supervisory Committee of Takeda from June 2016 to June 2019.
+He was appointed External Director who is not a member of the Audit and Supervisory Committee of Takeda in June 2019.
+He currently also serves as Global Healthcare Advisor, President of K8 Global Pte.
+Ltd., External Director of Novo Holdings A/S and External Director of Rani Therapeutics.
+Mr. Butel previously served as President, International, Corporate Vice President and Operating Committee Member of Baxter International Inc. and has held leadership positions at Medtronic, Inc., Johnson & Johnson, Becton, Dickinson and Company and Nippon Becton Dickinson Company, Ltd. Note 1 Ian Clark (August 27, 1960) External Director Ian Clark has been an External Director with Takeda since January 2019.
 Prior to his appointment, Mr. Clark was an External Director of Shire plc.
-He also currently holds External Directorships at Agios Pharmaceuticals, Inc., Corvus Pharmaceuticals, Inc., Guardant Health, Inc., AVROBIO Inc, and Olema Pharmaceuticals, Inc. Mr. Clark served as CEO and Director of Genentech Inc. (part of the Roche Group) and Head of North American Commercial Operations for Roche until 2016.
-From 2003 to 2010 he held the positions of Head of Global Product Strategy and Chief Marketing Officer, Executive Vice President-Commercial Operations and Senior Vice President and General Manager-BioOncology at Genentech.
-Note 1 Yoshiaki Fujimori (July 3, 1951) External Director Yoshiaki Fujimori has served as External Director of Takeda since June 2016.
-Mr. Fujimori currently also serves as Senior Executive Advisor of CVC Asia Pacific (Japan) Kabushiki Kaisha, External Director of Oracle Corporation Japan, External Director of Riraku K.K. and External Director of Shiseido Company, Limited.
-He previously served as External Director of Tokyo Electric Power Company, Incorporated (currently Tokyo Electric Power Company Holdings, Incorporated), External Director of Toshiba Corporation and in a number of senior leadership positions within the LIXIL Group, including Representative Director, Chairman and CEO of LIXIL Corporation.
-Mr. Fujimori has also served in a number of senior positions in the General Electric Group, including Chairman of GE Japan Corporation and Chairman, President and CEO of General Electric Japan Ltd. Note 1 Steven Gillis, PhD (April 25, 1953) External Director Dr. Steven Gillis has been an External Director with Takeda since January 2019.
+He also currently holds External Directorships at Corvus Pharmaceuticals, Inc., Guardant Health, Inc., AVROBIO Inc, and Olema Pharmaceuticals, Inc. Mr. Clark served as CEO and Director of Genentech Inc. (part of the Roche Group) and Head of North American Commercial Operations for Roche until 2016.
+From 2003 to 2010 he held the positions of Head of Global Product Strategy and Chief Marketing Officer, Executive Vice President-Commercial Operations and Senior Vice President and General Manager- BioOncology at Genentech.
+Note 1 Steven Gillis, PhD (April 25, 1953) External Director Dr. Steven Gillis has been an External Director with Takeda since January 2019.
 Prior to his appointment, Dr. Gillis was an External Director of Shire plc.
 He also currently holds the positions of Managing Director at ARCH Venture Partners, External Director and Chairman of Codiak BioSciences, Inc., External Director of Homology Medicines, Inc. and External Director and Chairman, VBI Vaccines, Inc. Dr. Gillis was a founder and Director of Corixa Corporation, acquired by GlaxoSmithKline in 2005, and before that a founder and Director of Immunex Corporation.
 Note 1